featurist/plastiq-throttle/readme.md

 * fetching an object from a server-side API by ID, but only if the ID changes, and not too often.
 * performing a heavy search across client-side data, but only if the criteria changes, and not too often.

-Also, because it's intended to be used in plastiq apps, your page will refresh after the function completes (if it doesn't immediately).
+Also, because it's intended to be used in plastiq apps, your page will refresh after the function completes (if it's throttled by time, or returns a promise).

 # api